Sen. Kirsten Gillibrand ends once-promising presidential bid

 She initially hoped to stay in the race in a bid to qualify for October’s debates, but her financial situation made that impossible.
 Gillibrand finishes with just $800,000 left in her campaign bank account.
 That means she spent well over $7 million, just since June 30.

 A campaign aide said Wednesday that getting media coverage that could help boost Gillibrand’s polling and fundraising had become too difficult.
-Gillibrand met with staff at her campaign headquarters in Troy, New York, on Wednesday afternoon to tell them it was over.
+Gillibrand met with staff at her campaign headquarters in Troy, New York, on Wednesday afternoon to tell them her race was over.

 That seemed like more than enough for the long haul.
 But Gillibrand was the first Senate Democrat in December 2017 to call for Minnesota Sen. Al Franken’s resignation amid numerous allegations of sexual misconduct, and she has said for months that that alienated donors and some voters in neighboring Iowa, which kicks off presidential primary voting with its caucuses Feb.
 3.